-(d) The transfer when requested the Clearing agent, by Agency/Depository or by the brokerage firm to confirm whether the certificates delivered are valid and not defective, shall issue such confirmation within two (2) Trading Days from receipt of such request.
+(d) The transfer agent, when requested by the Clearing Agency/Depository or by the brokerage firm to confirm whether the certificates delivered are valid and not defective, shall issue such confirmation within two (2) Trading Days from receipt of such request.
 In the event the certificates delivered are found defective, the transfer agent shall notify the Clearing Agency/Depository or brokerage firm within two (2) Trading Days.
 A longer turnover period may be agreed upon in case the books of the corporation are declared closed or may be opted by the investor based on the stated procedures of the transfer agent.